Time-Uniform Confidence Spheres for Means of Random Vectors: Introduction

 \section{Introduction}

 We consider the classical problem of estimating the mean of random vectors in nonparametric settings.
 Perhaps unlike traditional approaches however, we would like to perform this task sequentially.
 That is, we are interested providing estimates of the mean which hold uniformly across time as more data arrives.
-To formalize, let $(\bs{X}_t)_{t\geq 1}$ be a stream of iid random vectors in $\cX\subset \Re^d$, $d\geq 2$, with mean $\bs{\mu}$ drawn from some unknown distribution $P$.
-Our goal is to construct a non-trivial sequence of sets, $(\bs{C}_t)_{t\geq 1}$, $\bs{C}_t\in \Re^d$, such that
+To formalize, let $(\bs{X}_t)_{t\geq 1}$ be a stream of iid random vectors in $\cX\subset \Re^d$ with mean $\bs{\mu}$ drawn from some unknown distribution $P$.
+Our goal is to construct a non-trivial sequence of sets, $(\bs{C}_t)_{t\geq 1}$, $\bs{C}_t\subset \Re^d$, such that

 for some predetermined $\alpha\in(0,1)$.
-In $\Re^1$, such a sequence is often called a \emph{confidence sequence}.
+In $\Re^1$, such a sequence is often called a \emph{confidence sequence (CS)}.
 We will use the more general term \emph{confidence sphere sequence} (CSS) to highlight that we are working in higher dimensions, and because our sets $\bs{C}_t$ are spherical as opposed to, say, ellipsoidal.
-Confidence (sphere) sequences are in contradistinction to confidence \emph{intervals}---the latter hold only at fixed times $t=n$ determined prior to receiving any samples, while the former hold \emph{simultaneously} at all stopping times.
+CSs and CSSs are in contradistinction to confidence \emph{intervals} (CIs)---the latter hold only at fixed times $t=n$ determined prior to receiving any samples, while the former hold \emph{simultaneously} at all stopping times.
 Consequently, they are often described as \emph{time-uniform} or as \emph{anytime-valid}.
-Importantly, confidence (sphere) sequences obviate the need to deploy union bounds to gain uniformity over the sample size.
+Importantly, CSs and CSSs obviate the need to deploy union bounds to gain uniformity over the sample size.
 This is attractive for tasks in which data are continuously monitored during collection and which may call for data-dependent stopping times, two properties disallowed by fixed-time constructions such as confidence intervals (where it is known as p-hacking).

-The study of confidence sequences was pioneered by Darling, Robbins, Siegmund and Lai in the decade from 1967-76 \citep{darling1967confidence,lai1976confidence}.
+The study of CSs was pioneered by Darling, Robbins, Siegmund, and Lai in the decade from 1967-76 \citep{darling1967confidence,lai1976confidence}.
 While further inquiry laid somewhat dormant for several decades afterwards, they have recently regained interest due to novel mathematical techniques and applicability to sequential decision-making.
-Indeed, confidence sequences are used by several companies for A/B testing and adaptive experimentation.\footnote{E.g., see \citet{adobe}, \citet{amazon}, and Netflix~\citep{lindon2022rapid}.} We refer the reader to \citet{howard2021time,waudby2023estimating} for more history and modern work on this topic.
+Indeed, CSs are used by several companies for A/B testing and adaptive experimentation.\footnote{E.g., see \citet{adobe}, \citet{amazon}, and Netflix~\citep{lindon2022rapid}.} We refer the reader to \citet{howard2021time,waudby2023estimating} for more history and modern work on this topic.